2019ChenGong/DPImageBench/README.md

 - [] recoding the intermediate results of methods with tqdm.

-- [] mnist for g-pate, the acc is so low.
-Besides, the g-pate is too slow; it seems like that algorithms dosen't use GPU [KC: g-pate needs to train 4000 discriminators serially at each step].

 - [] error in FLD for merf, camelyon_32.
 [KC: I think it is a bug in FLD code.
 See bug_fig/fld_bug.png]

 - [] The Precision and Recall of synthetic images is 0.0 and 0.0 in some cases, like dp-ntk celeba_male_32 1.0.
 [KC: It's becasue that the performance of dp-ntk is too poor.
 Please see bug_fig/zero_pr.png]